TwistedTommy/AutomatedRedump2IRD/README.md

 IRDs cannot be built for ROMs with nonmatching titles.
 Please use a ROM manager to rename your ROMs to match the correct title in the DB.

-IRDs are named using the MD5 hash value of the Redump ISO, enabling you to colect the IRDs in the IRDs folder.
+IRDs are named using the MD5 hash value of the Redump ISO, enabling you to collect the IRDs in the IRDs folder.
 ## Dependencies
 .Net Framework 4